Ermiuz/ATE-TextEditor/README.md

 --- This is an Advanced Text Editor v0.1.0 made by Ermanno Incontri © (with all rights reserved).
-It's Open-source and completely free and customizable, but not to make your own property!
+It's Open-source and completely free and customizable, but not to make your own property! - To start the Editor execute the file exec.sh! -

 ## 🔌 Custom Plugins
 ATE® supports **custom Python plugins**.